yinmayoo185/SportsJumpMotion/README.md

-# SportsJumpMotion
+# Jump-Aware: Player Position Rectification and Identification in Dynamic Sports Using Jump Event Spotting

-Dataset for the CVPR CVSports 2025 Workshop – contains detailed information about the dataset files and structure.
+SportsJumpMotion Dataset for the CVPR CVSports 2025 Workshop – contains detailed information about the dataset files and structure.

 ## Overview

-The **SportsJumpMotion** dataset is designed for analyzing jump events in sports.
+The **SportsJumpMotion** dataset is designed for player position rectification and identification in dynamic sports.
 It includes comprehensive data to support various computer vision tasks in sports analytics, such as:

 - **Player Detection and Tracking:**
   Tracklets of cropped bounding boxes extracted from original video frames.